The number one reason parents express interest in our program is that

 their child doesn't have friends.

-What we don't always realize is that the reason most neurodivergent kids struggle with friendships is that
+The reason most neurodivergent kids struggle with friendships is that

 they are unintentionally sabotaging their reputation.